 5. Lack of confidence and solidarity in your team

 Face-to-face interaction and regular communication create a sense of confidence and bond between the groups.
 You don’t have the same benefits as a remote team, and it can reduce trust and solidarity between yourself and your employees, even between team members.

 That means a few things for remote parties.

 - Team-building and confidence-building practices are particularly important.

 - Remote managers must trust their employees and give them a lot of freedom.

-- In order for staff to correct problems early and be satisfied, top performers in their roles often need feedback.
-Make sure all managers are responding frequently to any problems, blockers or challenges they may face.
+- For staff to correct problems early and be satisfied, top performers in their roles often need feedback.
+Make sure all managers are responding frequently to any problems, blockers, or challenges they may face.
 This will help the manager build trust with team members and give virtual teams the flexibility they need to work.